-There are various penal code sections designed to define and punish the offenses that comprise of credit card fraud.
+There are various penal code sections designed to define and punish the offenses that comprise credit card and debit card fraud.
 Section 484e through 484i address these crimes, which consist of stealing, counterfeiting, altering and forging of cards.

 PC 484e is a “wobbler ”offense so that it may be charged as either a misdemeanor or felony depending on your criminal record and the facts of the underlying case.

 - Up to one year in county jail

 - A fine of no more than $1,000

 - Probation and any time up to one year in county jail

 - Or county prison time of 16 months, 2 or 3 years

 - And/or a fine of up to $10,000.

 Felony charges are likely if you used the card or its information and acquired goods or property worth more than $950, which is grand theft.
 If you have previous convictions for credit card fraud or some other charge involving fraud, forgery or counterfeiting, or a violent felony, then felony charges under this section is likely regardless of the value of the items illegally obtained.

 It is unlawful to alter a genuine credit card or to create or counterfeit a credit card or sign someone else’s name on a credit card without that person’s consent.